pypyjs/pypyjs/lib/README.txt

-This directory contains all the files needed to deploy a basic PyPyJS environment.
+This directory contains all the files needed to deploy a basic pypyjs environment.
 Specifically, we have:

-  * pypy.js:           public-facing API to the PyPy VM
+  * pypyjs.js:           public-facing API to the PyPy VM
-  * pypy.vm.js:        the PyPy VM itself, as built by rpython+emscripten
+  * pypyjs.vm.js:        the PyPy VM itself, as built by rpython+emscripten
-  * pypy.vm.js.lzmem:  compressed memory initializer data for the PyPy VM
+  * pypyks.vm.js.zmem:   compressed memory initializer data for the PyPy VM

 And the following dependencies, which are distributed in accordance with their open-source license: